twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/encryption/gpg.md

 # gpg

-chezmoi supports encrypting files with [gpg](https://www.gnupg.org/).
+chezmoi supports encrypting files with [gpg][gpg].
 Encrypted files are stored in the source state and automatically be decrypted when generating the target state or editing a file contents with `chezmoi edit`.

 ## Asymmetric (private/public-key) encryption